Converting and Importing Other CAD Format Files

 PHOENICS checks if the Simlab Composer is activated and, if available, then uses this utility to convert any files falling outside of the standard list (shown above.)
 It does this, without the need for user interaction, first into 3DS format and then to the default .DAT format needed by PHOENICS.

-The Simlab Composer is bundled with PHOENICS.
-All that is needed is an unlocking request to be made to CHAM, which holds a number of Simlab licence strings.
+The Simlab Composer can be obtained from CHAM.
+All that is needed is a request to be made to CHAM, which holds a number of Simlab licence strings.

 All the file extensions listed can be converted automatically in this way.